Qubit-qudit entanglement transfer in defect centers with high-spin nuclei: Entanglement accumulation

 \subsection{Other probabilistic schemes and optimization}

 In this subsection, we return to a simpler setting and explore some further schemes for probabilistic entanglement accumulation.
-In particular, for the initial state $\ket{\psi^{(0)}}$ we consider the equal superposition state from \eref{eq:psi0}, and further, we choose the same resource state $\ket{\phi_{ee}}$ in all iterations.
+In particular, we exclude nuclear-spin driving, consider for the initial state $\ket{\psi^{(0)}}$ the equal superposition state from \eref{eq:psi0}, and further choose the same resource state $\ket{\phi_{ee}}$ in all iterations.
 The arguments for these choices are a possibly easier implementation, as well as a simple generalizability to the multipartite case as discussed in Sec.~\ref{sec:multipartite}.
-For $d\neq 2^n$ these restrictions result in less optimal bipartite schemes than the one constructed in the previous subsection.
+For $d\neq 2^n$ these restrictions result in less optimal bipartite schemes than the scheme without driving constructed in the previous subsection.
 Apart from that, for simplicity and because no benefit has been obtained so far from a different choice, we still consider identical nodes ($\xi_a = \xi_b \equiv \xi$) and apply the same CPHASE angle to both nodes, $\varphi_a^{(\nu)}=\varphi_b^{(\nu)}\equiv\varphi^{(\nu)}$.

 While it is possible to construct the schemes in this setting from general conditions, for simplicity we identify them by inspection of the output states together with the numerical evaluation of the entanglement.
 Due to the projecting character of the effective gate ${\cal T}^{(\nu)}_{j_a j_b}$, it is of no advantage to use more than the minimum number of iterations required for generating $E=E_{d}$; thus, in this subsection $\nu_{\text{max}}=\lceil E_{d} \rceil$.